jgammerman/jamesgammerman/content/publication/poster_conformalAssociationRuleMining/index.md

 ---
+title: Anomaly Detection based on Association Rules and Conformal Prediction
 abstract: "We propose a novel technique based on a combination of association rule learning and conformal prediction in its label-dependent form.
 The non-conformity score is not based directly on a classification algorithm, but aggregates information of many association rules that can be extracted from the data, and